Personal injury claims portal

 In order to be able to accept and acknowledge the CNF, organisations or insurers must be registered on the Portal.

-In Employer Lliability claims the defendant has 30 working days to respond to a CNF, or 40 days in Public Lliability claims.
+In employer's liability claims the defendant has 30 working days to respond to a CNF or 40 days in Public Liability claims.

 What happens next?